 Using the Product

-Once you are notified that your Logical Direct Connection is established (email from 1c) you can check connectivity from the EC2 instance to the IP address of your VPSA (http port 80 & iSCSI port 3260 are open and should be accessible).
+Once you are notified that your Logical Direct Connection is established (email from 1c) you can check connectivity from the EC2 instance to the IP address of your VPSA (https port 443 & iSCSI port 3260 are open and should be accessible).

 - From within your EC2 instance, Connect to Zadara VPSA GUI.
 For Linux instances you can use SSH tunneling.
 For Windows you can use a regular Internet Browser.

 - Your EC2 instance will be automatically registered if you used one of Zadara-provided AMIs or you can register through VPSA GUI:

 - Go to Servers section --> Connect button

 - Create your RAID Groups, Volumes and attach volumes to servers.